Uberariy/Arithmetic/Readme.txt

-This is readme for task 1
+This is a project containing simple C++ lib, featuring custom Rational numbers, Vectors and Matrices.